FREE Shipping on orders over $899

 4. Eye Rest and Screen Use

-to.
+a.
 The 20-20-20 Rule

 Every 20 minutes, look at something at least 20 feet (6 meters) away for at least 20 seconds.
 This reduces eye strain and prevents fatigue.

 b.
-Flashes Frequently
+Blinks Frequently

 Frequent blinking helps keep your eyes lubricated and reduces dryness.